CSCfi/csc-user-guide/docs/apps/ams.md

 ```

 !!! note
     Particularly some property calculations can be very disk I/O intensive.
-Such jobs benefit from using the [fast local storage (NVME)](../../computing/running/creating-job-scripts-puhti/#local-storage) on Puhti-rhel7.
+Such jobs benefit from using the [fast local storage (NVME)](../../computing/running/creating-job-scripts-puhti/#local-storage) on Puhti.
 Using local disk for such jobs will also reduce the load on the Lustre parallel file system.

-**Example batch script for Puhti-rhel7 using local disk**
+**Example batch script for Puhti using local disk**

 ```
 #!/bin/bash